NGC 4565

 NGC 4565 (also known as the Needle Galaxy or Caldwell 38) is an edge-on spiral galaxy about 30 to 50 million light-years away in the constellation Coma Berenices.
 It lies close to the North Galactic Pole and has a visual magnitude of approximately 10.
-It is known as the Needle Galaxy for its narrow profile.
-First recorded in 1785 by William Herschel, it is a prominent example of an edge-on spiral galaxy.
+It is known as the Needle Galaxy for its narrow profile, and is a prominent example of an edge-on spiral galaxy.
+It was discovered by German-British astronomer William Herschel on 6 April 1785.

 Characteristics

 NGC 4565 is a giant spiral galaxy more luminous than the Andromeda Galaxy.
 Much speculation exists in literature as to the nature of the central bulge.
 In the absence of clear-cut dynamical data on the motions of stars in the bulge, the photometric data alone cannot adjudge among various options put forth.
 However, its exponential shape suggested that it is a barred spiral galaxy.
 Studies with the help of the Spitzer Space Telescope not only confirmed the presence of a central bar but also showed a pseudobulge within it as well as an inner ring.